micado-scale/component-security-policy-manager/test/test_script.rst

 	Admin can get a certificate
 		Get a certificate   ${EMPTY}
 		Status should be    ${http_code_created}
+                Data should not be empty

 	Admin can get a named certificate
 		Get a certificate   ${secretname}
 		Status should be    ${http_code_created}
+                Data should not be empty

 	*** Variables ***
 	${secretname}               secret1